hikkiabc/node-express-microservice-seneca-demo/README.md

 # NODE/ SENECA/ MICROSERVICE

-1:npm install;
+1:npm install
-2:node book-store-service;
+2:node book-store-service
-3:node book-store-stats;
+3:node book-store-stats
-4:node math-pin-service;
+4:node math-pin-service
-5:node app-all;
+5:node app-all

 Then you see in the log: null $-/-/book;id=0r7mg7;{title:Action in Seneca,price:9.99}